 Super Bowl XXXVIII featured, you guessed it, the New England Patriots winning another World Championship.
 Tom Brady was named the game’s Most Valuable Player as the Pats defeated Julius Peppers, Jake Delhomme and the Carolina Panthers, 32-29.
 However, the highlight of the show came and went like a shooting star during the most memorable halftime performance of all time back in 2004.

-Janet Jackson headlined a Super Bowl halftime show filled with star power.
+Janet Jackson headlined a Super Bowl XXXVIII halftime show filled with star power.
 Inside Houston’s Reliant Stadium, P. Diddy, Nelly and Kid Rock all made appearances to perform a mixture of their hits alongside Jackson.
-The show finished with a duet of Rock Your Body with Justin Timberlake.
+The whole thing finished with a duet of “Rock Your Body” with Justin Timberlake.
 If you missed this moment over last 15 years, I’m glad you’re here to finally see it.
 Let’s just say, the titillating ending was hard to miss.

 Aside from the other sexually suggestive lyrics, the iconic song builds to the final line, “Bet I’ll have you naked by the end of this song.”

 The show was produced by MTV and CBS Sports and was sponsored by America Online’s TopSpeed dial-up Internet software.
-Clearly, none of them thought that exposing a woman’s breast during one of the largest television events in history might actually be a bad idea.
+Clearly, none of them thought that exposing Janet Jackson’s breast during one of the largest television events in American history might be a bad idea.

-Perhaps unfairly, Janet Jackson’s music career largely plummeted following the incident that everyone simply referred to as “a wardrobe malfunction.”
-Recent reporting even alleges that CBS Chairman Les Moonves worked specifically to ruin Jackson’s career.
-At the Grammy Awards a few weeks later, Timberlake collected two awards and apologized for what happened.
-When he performed during Super Bowl LII, it was rumored Jackson would return to make up for last time, but she never took the stage.
+Perhaps unfairly, Janet Jackson’s music career largely plummeted following the incident that everyone simply referred to as “a wardrobe malfunction” and “publicity stunt.”
+Recent reporting even alleges that CBS Chairman Les Moonves worked specifically to ruin Jackson’s career — she was blacklisted by Viacom (the parent company of CBS and MTV), essentially not allowing many radio stations to play her songs.